nathanielsade/Mern-stack/README.md

 ### 4. Running the Project

 #### Backend
-To start the backend server, navigate to the server directory and run the following command:
+To start the backend server, navigate to the backend directory and run the following command:
 ```bash
 npm run dev
 ```

 #### Frontend
-To start the frontend React application, navigate to the client directory and run:
+To start the frontend React application, navigate to the frontend directory and run:
 ```bash
 npm start
 ```